PillowFishSticks/MP3-FeedMe/README.md

 - The footer has four sections - social media icons, contact us, recipes, and my account.

-- The social icons are links to FeedMee's social media accounts for Facebook, Instagram, Pinterest, and Twitter.
+- The social icons are links to FeedMe's social media accounts for Facebook, Instagram, Pinterest, and Twitter.
 They are located under the FeedMe heading.

 - Contact us, includes an email address and telephone number for FeedMe.

 - Recipes, include all the different recipe categories.

-- My account, when logged in, shows 'Your Recipes' and 'Logout'.
+- My account, when logged in, shows 'My Recipes' and 'Logout'.
 If not logged in, it shows 'Log in' and 'Register'.

 ### Home